aajh/http-server/README.md

 # http-server
-A simple HTTP 1.1 server written with C++ using POSIX APIs.
-The server doesn't use asynchronous IO or stream large files, so it will be quite slow when serving multiple clients at the same time.
+A simple HTTP 1.1 server written with C++ using Boost Asio with coroutines.

 Features:
+- Asynchronous IO with Boost Asio (File IO is blocking, since Asio doesn't support it with coroutines)
 - Serves files from the `public` folder
 - In addition, serves a static index HTML page
 - For parsing the requests a ring buffer is used.
 It uses virtual memory to map the buffer multiple times to memory, which makes it easier to use